1929 Palestine riots: Shaw Commission of Enquiry

 The Commission recommended the government to reconsider its policies as to Jewish immigration and land sales to Jews, which led directly to the Hope Simpson Royal Commission in 1930.

 The Commission member Henry Snell signed the report but added a Note of Reservation.
 Although he was satisfied that the Mufti was not directly responsible for the violence or had connived at it, he believed the Mufti was aware of the nature of the anti-Zionist campaign and the danger of disturbances.
 He therefore attributed to the Mufti a greater share of the blame than the official report had.
 Snell also disagreed with the commission on matters of Jewish immigration and did not support restrictions on Jewish land purchases.
 Regarding the immediate causes of the outbreak, Snell agreed with the Commission's main findings.

 Hope Simpson Royal Commission, 1930

 The commission was headed by Sir John Hope Simpson, and on 21 October 1930 it produced its report, dated 1 October 1930.
-The report recommended to limit the Jewish immigration because of the lack of agricultural land to support it.
+The report concluded that the destructive impacts of Zionist colonization were well-founded and recommended measures to control them.
+It documented that extensive land purchases by the Jewish National Fund and other Zionist organizations had been leading to the eviction of Arab tenant farmers (fellahin), creating a large economically disenfranchised class of landless Arabs that can "never hope to lease or cultivate" the land, and were "deprived forever from employment on the land".
+The report recommended limiting Jewish immigration to protect the livelihood of current residents primarily because of the limited availability of agricultural land to support new immigrant farmers.